 - follow the COPE flowchart in cases of suspected reviewer misconduct

-Relations with editorial board
+Relations with the editorial board

 - Editors must make sure that the members of the editorial board follow the procedures in accordance with the publication policies and guidelines, and must inform the members about the publication policies and developments.
 The editors must also train new members of the editorial board and provide the information they need